GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - Processing a specific data loading or transformation task.

     By breaking down your application's execution into features, the monitoring dashboard allows you to quickly assess the health and performance of individual components.

+### Success Criteria

+- You are able to name the key metrics displayed on the Genkit Monitoring Dashbord.
+- You know the different features that comprise the **Movie Guru** app and what they do.
+- You are able to name the key metrics displayed on the Genkit Monitoring Dashbord, per feature.
+- You know the different steps that the app takes to answer a user's query.
+- You can correlate data in the monitoring dashboard with data in Cloud.

 ### Learning Resources